suhuromarfarah/Listn/README.md

 # Listn

-Listn is a full stack Vue app allowing user's to listen to music depending on their mood and to make customizable playlist using a Youtube API.
+Listn is a full stack Vue app that allows users to listen to music depending on their mood and to make customizable playlist using a Youtube API.

 ![Home](/public/1.jpeg)
 ![Mood](/public/2.jpeg)